Course contact details

 MK7 6BJ

-Geographical thinking is now fundamental to how we understand and might respond to the most pressing issues of the twenty-first century, such as climate change, social inequality, migration and urbanisation.
-By studying how places, policies and landscapes are being made and reinvented in a changing world, this degree will equip you with a deep understanding of the social, cultural, economic and political processes transforming our human and natural environments.
-Developing your geographical imagination through innovative virtual fieldwork, you'll gain the knowledge and skills to investigate, analyse and communicate how geography matters in our everyday lives as you work towards an independent research project to complete your degree.
+Geographical thinking is fundamental to how we understand and might respond to the most pressing issues of today, such as climate change, social inequality, migration and urbanisation.
+By studying how places, policies and landscapes are being made and reinvented in a changing world, this degree equips you with a deep understanding of the social, cultural, economic and political processes transforming our human and natural environments.
+Developing your geographical imagination through innovative virtual fieldwork, you'll gain the ability to investigate, analyse and communicate how geography matters in everyday lives as you work towards an independent research project to complete your degree.

 Key features of the course